-High frequency trading - this chapter focuses on HFT as the key issue with respect to technology's impact on market integrity and efficiency that IOSCO is still in the process of considering.
+High frequency trading - this chapter focuses on HFT as the key issue with respect to technology's impact on market integrity and efficiency that IOSCO has recently been considering.
 It discusses the impact of HFT on the markets and the associated risks.